-“They must have seen it,” said Kass, as the ship’s propellers began to whir almost immediately after the flare landed.
+“They must have seen it,” said Kas, as the ship’s propellers began to whir almost immediately after the flare landed.
 The Dreadful surged toward the flare.
 It was astonishingly fast, given its vast size.
 Jonathan had to remind himself that it was, after all, lighter than air.

 Meanwhile, the dead began to move as well, slowly ambling toward the smoking flare, moving as one enormous mass of rotten bodies.